-The Cursor Revolution: Why You Need an AI-Native Editor
+The Cursor Revolution: Switching to an AI-Native Editor

 If you are still using a traditional code editor with a side-loaded AI plugin, you are working with one hand tied behind your back.

-The Cursor editor is the best thing to happen to software engineering since sliced bread.
+The Cursor editor is one of the bigger day-to-day shifts in software engineering I've seen in years.
 It represents a fundamental shift from "editor with AI" to "AI-native workspace."
 Instead of pasting code snippets into a chat window, the AI lives inside your files, understands your entire codebase, and anticipates your next move.

 Because Cursor is a fork of VS Code, the migration path is almost zero-effort.
 You can import all your extensions, keybindings, and themes with a single click during the setup process.